adamsoliev/bearblog/intro-sql/blogpost.md

 Using literal values allows the optimizer to use its detailed statistics (like histograms) to estimate the specific data volume that this exact value will select.

-A value that selects a small volume (e.g., 10 rows) will get a different, more appropriate cost and plan (like an Index Scan) than a value that selects a huge volume (e.g., 1,000,000 rows), which will get a plan suited for high volume (like a Table Scan).
+A value that selects a small volume (eg 10 rows) will get a different, more appropriate cost and plan (like an Index Scan) than a value that selects a huge volume (eg 1,000,000 rows), which will get a plan suited for high volume (like a Table Scan).
 Therefore, you should always use bind parameters except for cases when the "equally distributed" assumption doesn't hold.

 #### LIMIT AND OFFSET
 Pagination is a common use case for `LIMIT` and `OFFSET`: fetching the first X rows with `LIMIT`, then skipping over previously retrieved ones in subsequent queries with `OFFSET`.
 This implementation is a subpar alternative when indexes exist on the ordering columns – the database must still process all preceding rows before skipping them.